Yazoo (band): Formation and Upstairs at Eric's (1982)

 Clarke and Moyet grew up in Basildon and attended the same Saturday music school when they were eleven years old.
-Clarke became interested in electronic music after hearing Wirral synth band Orchestral Manoeuvres in the Dark (OMD), and later co-founded Depeche Mode.
+Clarke was inspired to make electronic music after hearing Wirral synth-pop group Orchestral Manoeuvres in the Dark (OMD): he became co-founder and original bandleader of Depeche Mode, who in 1981 released an album and three Clarke-penned singles through Mute Records.
 Moyet spent her teens singing in various punk and blues bands in her home town.
 She placed an advert in the UK weekly music magazine Melody Maker in late 1981 asking for musicians to form a "rootsy" blues band after her most recent group, the Screamin' Ab Dabs, had broken up.

-Moyet was surprised when the only reply she received was from Clarke, who had recently stunned the music press by quitting Depeche Mode after their debut album and three hit singles, all of which he had written.
+Moyet was surprised when the only reply she received was from Clarke, who had recently stunned the music press by quitting Depeche Mode.
 Despite growing up nearby, Moyet and Clarke did not know each other.
 Moyet had been in the same class at school as Clarke's future Depeche Mode bandmates Martin Gore and Andy Fletcher but had no contact with Clarke himself, remembering him as an outsider who, with his brothers, would wear t-shirts proclaiming their Christianity.
 Clarke had seen Moyet sing live a few times, as his best friend had been in her punk band.

-Aware of her vocal abilities, he was looking for someone to sing on a demo of a song he had written called "Only You".
-Clarke was worried that by walking out of Depeche Mode he would lose his record deal with Mute Records and wanted to show the label that he still had something to offer them, saying in a 2008 interview, "When I left Depeche I wasn't sure I'd still have a record deal and was keen to play the label something of my own, so I wrote the song 'Only You' but needed someone to demo it with.
+Clarke wanted to maintain his relationship with Mute, saying in a 2008 interview, "When I left Depeche I wasn't sure I'd still have a record deal and was keen to play the label something of my own, so I wrote the song 'Only You' but needed someone to demo it with.
 Alison happened to be advertising in a local paper so I called her."
+With Moyet now on board, Clarke opted for a "duo" configuration inspired by the likes of OMD and Soft Cell.